Update history

 CYPE Connect

-Selecting the type of steel for bolt layout checks
+It is now possible to select the type of steel for bolt layout checks.

 Up until version 2025.d, when the Eurocode, its national annexes or the Spanish structural code "Código Estructural" were selected as the steel standard, the separation between the axis of a bolt and the plate edges of all bolts in an operation was verified.